-We are relying on the receipt of future royalties to provide working capital to partially fund our investment in our IC product line.
+Royalties generated from the licensing of our memory technologies are currently a key component of revenues, and we expect this to continue through at least 2014.
 Royalty payments owed to us are calculated based on factors such as our licensees' selling prices, wafer production and other variables as provided in each license agreement.
 The amount of royalties we will receive depends on our licensees' business success, production volumes and other factors beyond our control.
 This exposes our business model to risks that we cannot minimize directly and may result in significant fluctuations in our royalty revenue and operating results from quarter-to-quarter.
 We do not expect to enter into any new memory technology licensing activities, therefore the number of royalty-bearing agreements will not increase and contribute to our royalty stream.
 In addition, the production volumes of the current royalty-bearing products shipped by our licensees are expected to decrease; therefore we do not expect our royalty revenue to grow in future periods.
-If we are unable to generate as much royalty revenue in the future as we believe will be necessary to partially fund our investment in our IC product line, we may need to raise capital from other sources.
+Historically, royalties have generated a 100% gross margin, and any decrease in royalties adversely affects our gross margin, operating results and cash flows.